 The Plague Fire Enchantment is great as a debuffing tool and also as a separate Threat generator.
 I’ve tested this without Plague Fire on and holding Threat was a little more tricky than with it on.
 Essentially this removes Defense from the target meaning they take more damage.
 At Pure this will debuff the targets Power up to 15%.
 This is a great party buffing tool because you will boost everyone’s damage output and reduce the damage they take.

 PSA: don’t trust a tank that uses Soulforged.

 Enchantment wise, I use Azures in every Defense slot and a Silvery in my Offense.

-Armour Kits I would suggest are the Major Defense kits, but it’s really you’re choice depending on what stats you need.
+Armour Kits I would suggest are the Major Defense kits, but it’s really your choice depending on what stats you need.
 I use Major Action Point Jewels on the Neck, Rings and Waist.
 I am unsure if Stamina Gain affects the amount of Stamina incoming from ITF or EF.